 Also included is Jake's step-by-step process in Lightroom and Photoshop in each and every stage.

-Meet photographer, Jake Hicks and receive a training series overview for this tutorial on long exposure portraits.
+Meet photographer, Jake Hicks and receive a training series overview.

 Lighting Setup (4:19)